700 MHz auction in Canada: Spectrum and process

 The 108 MHz of spectrum from 698 to 804 MHz was a block of 18 television channels that became available for other uses after Canada's switch from analogue television to digital television in August 2011, and the repacking of the remaining TV stations into the lower channels that it allowed.
 Being lower in frequency than the other radio bands already in use, it has better radio propagation characteristics due to the physics of longer wavelengths.

-While not necessarily faster, this spectrum has the advantage of penetrating through objects with less attenuation better than the existing spectrums.
+While not necessarily faster, this band has the advantage of penetrating through objects with less attenuation better than the existing bands.
 It is also able to travel longer distances, which reduces the need for more infrastructures such as base stations (including radio towers) for cellular networks.
 This can translate into lower costs for providers such as mobile network operators.

-For this auction, the spectrum was divided into seven licence blocks in 14 areas, creating a total of 98 licences for the government to sell.
+For this auction, the band was divided into seven licence blocks in 14 areas, creating a total of 98 licences for the government to sell.
 During this 22-day auction, 108 rounds of bidding occurred.
 On February 25, 2014, The Globe and Mail reported that, according to sources, some rounds of bidding reached a total of over $7 billion.